ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/alert.rst

 .. method:: setSubAlert($alert)

-  Adds an alert to the alert
+  Adds an alert to the alert.

   :param string $alert: An alert to render in this alert
   :returns: $this